 The Memory dumps page displays a list of the memory dumps that occurred during the selected timeframe for the selected entity (host, service, process, or process group).

-Click the Trigger new dump button to generate a new memory dump (you’ll need the Configure capture of sensitive data user permission to do this).
-To trigger a memory dump first select the process.
-Note: Dynatrace currently supports memory dumps for Java and Node.js processes only.
+Click the Trigger new dump button to generate a new memory dump.
+To trigger a memory dump, first select the process.

 Click the Trigger dump button.

 It takes a few minutes to generate a memory dump.
 The time required varies widely based on application type.
-Java applications that have multiple GBs of heap memory may take several minutes; smaller dumps will be available almost immediately.
+Java applications that have multiple GBs of heap memory may take several minutes; smaller dumps are available almost immediately.